api2cart/javascript-sdk/docs/OrderApi.md

 let orderId = "25"; // String | Defines the order id
 let opts = {
-  'start': 0, // Number | This parameter sets the number from which you want to get entities 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'start': 0, // Number | This parameter sets the number from which you want to get entities 'storeId': "1", // String | Store Id 'responseFields': "{result{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'responseFields': "{result{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'storeId': "1" // String | Store Id
 };
 apiInstance.orderShipmentInfo(id, orderId, opts, (error, data, response) => {
   if (error) {